Rocket Lab: Meet the newest player in the global space industry

 Frequent, low-cost launches are now in high demand -- and more firms are looking to get in on the action.

-Richard Branson's Virgin Orbit and other startups, like Vector Space Systems, are also hoping to offer inexpensive launches for small satellites.
+Richard Branson's Virgin Orbit and other startups, like Vector, are also hoping to offer inexpensive launches for small satellites.

 "Nowadays, a few people with a space dream are able to quickly turn it into reality," Tucker said.
 "It's an exciting time for us all."